Rickson Gracie - Yogic Breathing

-But above all Rickson is being perceived a legend because of the things he achieved.
-Rickson did not limit himself to focus on one sport in particularly.
-He competed in many martial arts: MMA(valetudo called at the time), BJJ, Sambo, Wrestling,… In all of these fights he has been undefeated.
+But above all Rickson is being perceived as a legend because of the things he achieved.
+Rickson did not limit himself to focus on one sport in particularl.
+He competed in many martial arts: MMA(valetudo called at the time), BJJ, Sambo, Wrestling,… In all of these fights, he has been undefeated.
 He has a record of approximately 400-0.
 Rickson Gracie fought multiple MMA matches in his home country, Brasil, and won them all.
 Together with Rickson, MMA entered an international stage when the ‘Valetudo Japan’ event was organized.
 Rickson was invited to participate in the event and ended up submitting all of his opponents to win the tournament.
 The next year he did the same thing in the second ‘Valetudo Japan’ event.
 After which he fought three more times in international events, he won all three times by submission.

-Rickson always had a very strong aura which radiated confidence, focus, knowledge and maturity.
+Rickson always had a very strong aura that radiated confidence, focus, knowledge and maturity.
 You can see a glimpse of it by watching the documentary “Rickson Gracie: Choke”.
 This documentary follows Gracie during his preparation for the second “Valetudo Japan” event as well as during the event itself.
-We get some insights in Rickson as a person, his diet and his training.
+We get some insights into Rickson as a person, his diet and his training.
 What stood out about his training and what got people talking were his breathing exercises.
 The clip below is a short piece from the documentary.
 We can see there that Rickson is breathing very fast while seated in a lotus position.
 He also contracts and expands his diaphragm while doing his breathing rhythmically at a high pace.

 It is a method of breathing that Rickson learned from Orlando Cani.
 Orlando Cani is a Brasilian movement coach and yoga teacher.
 Rickson spent years as a student of Cani.
 About this period Cani said in an interview:

 “Rickson Gracie was the best student I had.
 He was the one to assimilate best the process.
 He's very serious and deeply concentrated.
-He stare at me hearing, and what I say penetrates him like a glove.
+He stares at me hearing, and what I say penetrates him like a glove.
 He assimilates it deeply.
 It's very impressive."

 In the documentary clip he mentioned the meditative aspects: